Alcohol and Domestic Violence Findings

 Alcoholism is a complex disorder with genetic influences that can create a cycle of hopelessness and helplessness.
 Getting help allows someone to have one-on-one guidance with a counselor and acknowledge hidden factors for drinking.
 Secondly, groups like Alcoholics Anonymous can bring together those directly impacted by alcoholism as well as family members to build community and be accountable for intended or unintended harm.
-Detox medication is available to reduce cravings associated with alcohol withdrawal and help assist with depressive feelings that accompany alcohol detox.
+Detox medication is available to safely manage withdrawal symptoms and to alleviate symptoms of withdrawal.
 Medications include:

-In addition to these meds, individuals needing help with anxiety or depression can be prescribed other medications to help bring mental balance, nutritional cuisines, exercise, and cognitive behavioral therapy for recovery.
+In addition to these meds, individuals needing help with anxiety or depression can be prescribed other medications to help bring mental balance.
+Nutritional cuisines and cognitive behavioral therapy can also be beneficial.
 Each facility may offer a variety of treatments according to their specialties.
 Contacting a qualified treatment provider can be helpful in providing the individual with information to make a sound decision.